 The Atacama Large Millimeter/submillimeter Array (ALMA) is a telescope array in Chile that includes 66 receivers.
-The array is located on the Chajnantor Plateau in the Atacama Desert and bills itself as "the largest astronomical project in existence."
+The array is located on the Chajnantor Plateau in the Atacama Desert.
+The ALMA website calls the array "the largest astronomical project in existence."
 NASA calls it "the most powerful Earth observatory in history."

-The 66 antennas can be arranged in many different configurations, ranging from very close together to quite spread apart.
+The 66 ALMA antennas can be arranged in many different configurations, ranging from very close together to quite spread apart.
 At its greatest, the receivers can be moved as far as 9.9 miles (16 kilometers) apart.
-Each telescope receives information individually, then transmits the data to a supercomputer that combines the information to trace the signal direction — a high-tech version of how human ears combine to locate a sound.
+Each telescope receives information individually, and then transmits the data to a supercomputer that combines the information to trace the signal direction — a high-tech version of how a human's two ears combine to locate a sound.

-This technology allows astronomers to look at three principal questions, according to ALMA's website: the nature of the universe's first stars and galaxies, how planets and stars come together, and what the chemistry is of the gas and dust clouds that may eventually collapse to form planets and stars.
+This technology allows astronomers to look at three principal questions, according to ALMA's website: the nature of the universe's first stars and galaxies, how planets and stars come together, and the chemistry of gas and dust clouds that may eventually collapse to form planets and stars.

 ALMA is a productive scientific observatory that has produced many results, so this is a sampling of some of its findings.
 The first image from ALMA was a combined view of the Antennae Galaxies, which are about 75 million light-years from Earth.
-Another early image pierced dust surrounding the Centaurus A galaxy to show its bright center.
-The telescope is also capable of producing three-dimensional visualizations of gas, such as the image above of NGC 253 (the Sculptor Galaxy) released in 2013.
+Another early image peered through dust surrounding the Centaurus A galaxy to show the galaxy's bright center.
+The telescope is also capable of producing three-dimensional visualizations of gas, such as an image of NGC 253 (the Sculptor Galaxy) released in 2013.

-One of ALMA's most prominent finds was announced in 2014 from examining a famed supernova remnant — the leftovers of supernova 1987A — and uncovering dust spewing in the area.
+In 2014, ALMA examined a famed supernova remnant — the leftovers of supernova 1987A — and found dust spewing in the area.

 "We have found a remarkably large dust mass concentrated in the central part of the ejecta from a relatively young and nearby supernova," astronomer Remy Indebetouw, of NRAO and the University of Virginia, said in a statement.
 "This is the first time we've been able to really image where the dust has formed, which is important in understanding the evolution of galaxies."

-A baby star was captured on camera in 2013 showing the youngster blasting out starstuff at 84,477 mph (144,000 kph).
+A baby star was captured on camera in 2013.
+The image showed the youngster blasting out material at 84,477 mph (144,000 km/h).
 Once the material crashed into the surrounding gas, it produced a glow.
 This could provide some clues as to how the sun came together, astronomers said at the time.
 "The sun is a star, so if we want to understand how our solar system was created, we need to understand how stars are formed," Héctor Arce, the lead author of the Astrophysical Journal study, said in a statement.